Administrative Regulations

 • 301 KAR 5:010 - License agent applications and agreements.

-This regulation establishes the methods for application and operation of license agents and is necessary to create a network of license agents to partner with the department to effectuate the sale and distribution of the department’s licenses, permits, and other items sold by the department.
-This amendment establishes updated contractual language for license agents as well as fund transfer authorizations.
+This regulation establishes the methods for application and operation of license agents.
+This regulation is necessary to create a network of license agents to partner with the department to effectuate the sale and distribution of the department’s licenses, permits, and other items sold by the department.
+This amendment establishes updated contractual language in the document incorporated by reference to be consistent with changes in other 301 KAR, Chapter 5 regulations.

 • 301 KAR 5:020 - License agent requirements and responsibilities.

-This regulation establishes procedures for agents of the department to sell and issue the department’s licenses and permits and is necessary to define legal sales parameters to protect the interests of agents, customers and the department in implementing 301 KAR, Chapter 5.
-Provisions that are no longer applicable have been removed and new provisions that are to be used are added.
-These amendments are necessary to retain and attract entities to be license agents by increasing the amounts received by license agents for sales to offset the deficit resulting from issuance costs incurred by license agents.
+This regulation establishes procedures for agents of the department to sell and issue the department’s licenses and permits.
+This regulation is necessary to define legal sales parameters to protect the interests of agents, customers and the department in implementing 301 KAR, Chapter 5.
+The amendments update language to include statutorily permissible fees and remove conflict with KRS 45.345(2) and KRS 64.840(3) while placing private entities on even footing with public entities that are acting as license agents.

 • 301 KAR 5:022 - License, tag, and permit fees.